Finding Private Rented Accommodation

 Is a deposit required?

-It is usual for landlords to ask for a deposit when you sign a tenancy.
-This is typically equivalent to one or two months rent.
+It is standard practice for landlords to ask for a deposit when you sign a tenancy.
+As of June 2019 this deposit is now capped at a maximum of five weeks' rent, where a property has an annual rent of under £50,000.00.
 Your landlord must protect your deposit in a national tenancy deposit protection scheme and your full deposit should be returned at the end of a tenancy if you do not owe any rent arrears and no damage has been caused to the property.

 Can I get help paying my rent?